wkarges/post_to_sql/README.md

 # Dynamic Post Request - Response to SQL

 This project uses a combination of python script and .csvs to make dynamic POST requests and aggrigate the JSON responses into a SQL table.
-This was built for a very specific client use case and likely has limited ability to be repurposed.
+This was built for a very specific client use case and likely has limited ability to be repurposed without code modifications.
+To be sure check the [SampleRequestBody.json](Assets/sampledata/SampleRequestBody.json) and the [SampleResponse.json](Assets/sampledata/SampleResponse.json) files to see whether the schema matches your API.

 The script used is not a plug-n-play.
 There are a number of variables you'll need to be sure to update in the [postunixtosql.py](postunixtosql.py) file.
 All of these required updates are called out in this tutorial.